Meet Our Executive

 President

-Emily graduated from Western University in December 2023 and is currently pursuing her Masters of Nursing Leadership.
+Emily graduated from Western University in December 2023 as a BScN student, and graduated in August 2025 from her Master's of Nursing Leadership.
 Emily has been an active member of RNAO since her time as a BScN student.
-During her studies, she served as an RNAO Student Ambassador for UWO and represented nursing students through her participation in the Student Board of Directors Placement at RNAO’s 98th Annual General Meeting.
+During her studies, she served as an RNAO Student Ambassador for UWO.
+She represented nursing students through her participation in the Student Board of Directors Placement at RNAO’s 98th Annual General Meeting.
 Previously a member of the Middlesex-Elgin Chapter, Emily brings a wealth of experience and a deep commitment to nursing advocacy, professional development, and leadership.

 As the President of the Hamilton Chapter, Emily is dedicated to fostering connections between members, engaging nursing students, and building strong collaborations with local healthcare organizations and academic institutions.
 She strives to amplify nurses’ voices, create inclusive opportunities for engagement, and strengthen the chapter’s impact through both in-person and online initiatives.